-- ► A configuration is written to the SMD34E2 - The motor position has not been preset or the machine has not been homed - >The network connection has been lost and re-established - >An Immediate or Emergency Stop has occurred - ► An End Limit Switch has been reached - ► A motor stall has been detected.
+- ► A configuration is written to the SMD17E2 - The motor position has not been preset or the machine has not been homed - The network connection has been lost and re-established - ► An Immediate or Emergency Stop has occurred - ► An End Limit Switch has been reached - ► A motor stall has been detected.

 Absolute moves cannot be performed while the position is invalid.
+The state of this bit is ignored for all other move types.

-- Bit 9: Waiting_For_Assembled_Segment The SMD34E2 sets this bit to tell the host that it is ready to accept the data for the next segment of your assembled move profile.
-Its use is explained in the Assembled Move Programming section of this manual starting on page 38. - Bit 8: In_Assembled_Mode The SMD34E2 sets this bit to signal the host that it is ready to accept assembled move profile programming data.
+- Bit 9: Waiting_For_Assembled_Segment The SMD17E2 sets this bit to tell the host that it is ready to accept the data for the next segment of your assembled move profile.
+Its use is explained in the Assembled Move Programming section of this manual starting on page 38. - Bit 8: In_Assembled_Mode The SMD17E2 sets this bit to signal the host that it is ready to accept assembled move profile programming data.
 Its use is explained in the Assembled Move Programming section of this manual starting on page 38. - Bit 7: Move_Complete Set to "1" when the present Absolute, Relative, Jog, Registration, or Assembled Move command completes without error.
-This bit is reset to "0" when the next move command is written to the SMD34E2, when the position is preset, or a Reset Errors command is issued to the unit.
+This bit is reset to "0" when the next move command is written to the SMD17E2, when the position is preset, or a Reset Errors command is issued to the unit.
 This bit is also set along with the Command_Error bit (Bit 12 of this word), when any Jog Move or Registration Move parameters are outside of their valid ranges.
 This bit is not set on a command error for any other type of command.
 Finally, this bit is not set at the end of a homing operation. - Bit 6: Decelerating Set to "1" when the present move is decelerating.
 Set to "0" at all other times. - Bit 5: Accelerating Set to "1" when the present move is accelerating.
 Set to "0" at all other times.